 We can help you in all areas of employment law, specifically dispute involving:

-Discussing your case with an experienced employment lawyer can help you to understand where you stand and what your rights are.
+Discussing your case with an experienced employment lawyer will help you to understand where you stand and what your rights are.
 Lawyers are often able to convince the other party to negotiate a settlement so that the matter is resolved relatively quickly.

 We can advise and also represent you in Fair Work Claims to ensure that you not only handle the dispute you have but prevent other disputes arising.